aalfiann/reSlim/readme.md

 5. Done

 ### II.
 Connection Database
-1. Create Database reslim in your MySQL
+1. Create Database name reslim in your MySQL/MariaDB
 2. Execute or restore **reSlim.sql** which is located at **resources/database/** folder
 3. Edit **config.php** which is located at **src/** folder
     Just only this part,